tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/开发指南/测试云函数_intl_en.md

 ## Notes
 When using the test event template feature, you need to pay attention to the following:
-- The test event template name can contain letters, digits, hyphens, and underscores and must begin with a letter.
+- The test event template name can contain letters, digits, -, and \_ and must begin with a letter.
 - On the same page, the created custom test templates can be deleted if they are no longer needed.
 - Up to five custom test templates can be configured for one single function.
 After the limit is reached, to configure a new one, please first delete an old one that is no longer in use.